jkeohan/rctr-8-2-21/w01d02/nested-compnents.md

 - `App` Component - renders the H1
 - `public/index.html` - renders the cards

 **Note:** You might have noticed that the App Component was written slightly differently then before.
-It's being both created and exported at the same time and requires less code.
+It's being both created and exported at the same time.

 ```js
 export default function App() {